 The 11,000-km Brusa subsea cable system links Rio de Janeiro (Brazil), Fortaleza (Brazil) and San Juan (Puerto Rico) with Virginia Beach (USA).
 It is the first submarine cable that establishes a direct connection between Brazil and the United States (Virginia Beach), and which also offers the lowest latency available.
 Its design is unique in order to minimize service disruption risks in the event of natural disasters.

-The Virginia Beach Telxius CLS Campus, which provides direct access to the Marea and soon to Dunant, has a direct backhaul to Ashburn, where the world’s largest concentration of data centers is located, and to Richmond.
+The Virginia Beach Telxius CLS Campus, which provides direct access to the Marea and to Dunant, has a direct backhaul to Ashburn, where the world’s largest concentration of data centers is located, and to Richmond.